Mimi Reinhard, who typed up Schindler's list, dies at 107 - NewsBreak

 Mimi Reinhard, who typed up Schindler's list, dies at 107

-Reinhard died early Friday and was laid to rest Sunday in Herzliya, near Tel Aviv, her son Sasha Weitman confirmed.
+Reinhard died on Thursday and was laid to rest Sunday in Herzliya, near Tel Aviv.

 She was one of 1,200 Jews saved by German businessman Schindler after he bribed Nazi authorities to let him keep them as workers in his factories.
 The account was made into the acclaimed 1993 film “Schindler's List” by director Steven Spielberg.